 As mentioned above, FTIR and WAS samples were combined in the calculation of fire-average emission ratios for species measured by both techniques from airborne and ground-based platforms.
 Good agreement (within 20%) was observed when ERs were calculated by each technique independently (Fig. 5a, b).
 The majority of ER plots show strong correlation with CO as the reference species.
-However, the LAFTIR groundbased measurements showed greater scatter compared to airborne measurements, because the individual contributions from different fuel elements were measured separately rather than blended together in a convection column (Bertschi et al., 2003).
+However, the LAFTIR ground-based measurements showed greater scatter compared to airborne measurements, because the individual contributions from different fuel elements were measured separately rather than blended together in a convection column (Bertschi et al., 2003).
 This increased scatter simply reflects real variability and not a decreased quality in the measurement of ERs.
+Additionally, the ER(Δ CH4/ Δ CO) calculated from LAFTIR ground measurements is a factor of 3 higher than that from airborne measurements, which is well within the variability that we routinely observe for this ratio (Burling et al., 2011).
+Rather than attempting to assign this variability to specific factors, our main goal was to use these data to help characterize the full range of variability in fire emissions.
 The fire-averaged and platform-based study average emission factors for all species measured are shown in Table 3.
 Measurements were obtained from both airborne and ground-based platforms for all Fort Jackson fires (Blocks 6, 9b, and 22b).
 Only airborne data were collected for the remaining four fires.
 WAS cans were collected for the Fort Jackson burns and the 2 November Pine Plantation burn.
-Organic aerosol (OA) was measured by the AMS for five of the seven fires, and detailed AMS results will be presented in a complementary work (McMeeking et al., 2012).
+Organic aerosol (OA) was measured by the AMS for five of the seven fires, and detailed AMS results will be presented in a complementary work (McMeeking et al., 2013).
 Up to 97 trace gas species were quantified by FTIR and WAS from both airborne and ground-based platforms, possibly the most comprehensive suite of trace gas species measured in the field for biomass burning fires to date.